ashinw/house-prj-pub/lower-level/section-F-requirements.md

 ### Steps
 1. Move the laundry and plumbing fixtures to the north side of the house where its almost ground level and beside the clothes line
 2. Create a more open space by removing walls and cabinets that occupy **central** areas
-3. Remove the stair case, back door & security door and replace the gap with well insulated filler
+3. Remove the outdoor staircase, back door & security door and replace the gap with well insulated filler
 4. Replace full length larger windows with a more appropriate temperature managed window solution to manage the impact of the western sun/heat